Banner for Port of Vancouver strike to impact agriculture

 The two sides reached a tentative agreement on July 13 and the employers association ratified the deal on the same day.

-In a surprising outcome, the International Longshore & Warehouse Union voted down the terms a federal mediator recommended to the organization and the B.C.
+Surprisingly, the International Longshore & Warehouse Union voted down the terms a federal mediator recommended to the organization and the B.C.
 Maritime Employers Association, the Union announced on July 18.

 On July 19, Labour Minister Seamus O’Regan tweeted a Canada Industrial Relations Board ruling stating the Union didn’t provide the required 72-hour strike notice.
 “This strike is illegal,” the minister tweeted.

-On July 21, the BCMEA said it had received communication from ILWU Canada that the ILWU Longshore Caucus approved and will recommend to their membership the Terms of Settlement that was proposed by the senior federal mediator and ratified by the BCMEA on July 13.
+On July 21, the BCMEA said it had received communication from ILWU Canada that the ILWU Longshore Caucus approved and will recommend to their membership the Terms of Settlement proposed by the senior federal mediator and ratified by the BCMEA on July 13.

 “It’s going to exasperate a lot of backlogs,” said Chitwood.
-“We’re moving grain but obviously it will be slower in a couple of months.
+“We’re moving grain but it will be slower in a couple of months.
 You’ll see bigger troubles at grain elevators and along the rail system.”

 When the strike does come to an end, it’s unlikely ag products will receive special attention.
 Other goods would be handled first, leaving agriculture with further delays, Chitwood said.